MrAfitol/MapControl/README.md

  # The CASSIE announcement when the gates to surface get unlocked.
  GateLockdownUnlockCassieAnnouncement: "Attention .
 The gate. to surface are open"

- # This allows you to have a chance that randomly in the round the gates get locked.
+ # The Duration of a Broadcast.
  GateLockdownBroadcastDuration: 10

  # This is the broadcast that shows up when you force a gatelockdown with a given time.